(858) 586 7777 | About | Testimonials | Contact

 • November 16, 2015

-Nowadays, Multi-Tenant or SaaS based applications are all over the web.
+Nowadays, Multi-Tenant Application using Laravel or SaaS based applications are all over the web.
 Concept behind multi-tenancy is to use single code base to serve multiple clients with same functionality.
 Recently, we interacted with a client who was managing several schools.
 He wanted to keep every school separate from one another on different sub-domains with separate databases.
 We built the Multi-Tenant Application using Laravel.

 To achieve the required functionality, we performed the following steps: